Sugar has attracted a lot of attention recently, particularly with the introduction of the long-awaited sugar tax.

 Sugar swap #4: flavoured water for coconut water

-Check labels carefully because you will be able find flavoured waters that are less hazardous on the sugar front.
-Or, as an alternative, try coconut water.
-While it contains some sugar – around 10g per glass – it’s high in antioxidants and minerals.
+Check labels carefully because they’re not all bad.
+Alternatively, try coconut water.
+While it contains some sugar – around 10g per glass – it’s also high in antioxidants and minerals.

 Sugar saving: 30g